Medical Image Annotation with Potato

 - name: proliferative

-label: "PDR"Data Format
+label: "PDR"Data format

-Prepare your image data in JSON format:
+Prepare your image data in JSON:

 [